-During March and April my Instagram feed is full of beautiful blossoms and I’m constantly trying to pick whether it’s an early cherry blossom (Sakura) or a late plum or apricot bloom (Ume).
-I’m the same when we’re in Japan in the late winter and early spring, each tree must be closely examined to work out what I’m looking at and of course a ridiculous number of photos must be taken.
+During March and April, my Instagram feed is full of beautiful blossoms and I’m constantly trying to pick whether it’s a sakura or ume bloom (cherry blossom vs a late plum or apricot).
+I’m the same when we’re in Japan in the late winter and early spring, each tree must be closely examined to work out what I’m looking at and of course, a ridiculous number of photos must be taken.

 I’m no botanist but I do love a good blossom and over the years of visiting Japan in both winter and springtime I’ve picked up a few tips for identifying them and telling whether that bloom is sakura or ume.
 It’s amazing what I’ve learned from fellow blossom lovers despite the language barrier with a bit of pointing and some impromptu mime.
 I’ve noticed that the usual Japanese reserve of speaking with strangers doesn’t seem to apply on a hiking trail or in a garden.